telerik/kendo-ui-core/docs/controls/charts/overview.md

     }

-The primary Y axis will cross the X axis at 0 (leftmost).
-The second, "torque" Y axis will cross the X axis at the 2500 mark or at its right end, whichever is first.
+The primary Y axis crosses the X axis at 0 (leftmost).
+The second, `torque` Y axis crosses the X axis at the 2500 mark or at its right end, whichever comes first.

+**Figure 7.
+A Scatter chart with customized axis-crossing values**

 ![Scatter line chart with customized axis crossing value](/controls/charts/chart-scatter-line-axis-crossing-value.png)

-## Common features
+## Common Chart Features

 ### Axis Title

-A title can be added to clearly indicate the role of the axis.For example:
+You can add a title to clearly indicate the role of the axis, as demonstrated below.

+###### Example

     $("#container").kendoChart({
         title: {